LukeMattingly/LukeMattingly/README.md

 ## Hey 👋, i'm Luke
 I'm a Staff Software Engineer.
-Currently interested in AI Agents in Langchain/Langchain, smolagents, and Open Hands.
-Previous - Stable Diffusion w/ ControlNet, CLIP Models involving text/image semantic search, and building performant distributed systems in Rust & Go.
+Currently interested in AI Agents in Langchain/Langraph, smolagents, and Open Hands.
+Previous - Stable Diffusion w/ ControlNet, CLIP Models involving text/image semantic search, and building performant distributed systems in Java, Go and Rust.

 ## ⚡ Technologies
 I love learning new tech, here's some things I have experience in.